Home

 Definitions of terms used by CINDEA

-Death journeyer the person who is making the journey through life-threatening illness, terminal diagnosis, active dying, death, and beyond (however they understand 'beyond')
+Death Journeyer the person who is making the journey through life-threatening illness, terminal diagnosis, active dying, death, and beyond (however they understand 'beyond')

 Family includes blood and marriage family members, but also any individual or community members that the Death Journeyer considers to be their chosen or functional family.